 Using an online transportation management system (TMS) like SpeedShip® from Worldwide Express will greatly minimize input errors because you can store (and easily access) account information for your customers or common repeat shipments and it features address validation according to postal standards.

 Poorly packaged shipments.
-Packages go on a long journey through a carrier's distribution system, including conveyor belts, sorting machines, placement on and off of trucks and more.
+Packages go on a long journey through a carrier’s distribution system, including conveyor belts, sorting machines, placement on and off of trucks and more.
 If a shipment is incorrectly or insufficiently packaged, it could have trouble going through the system and could be damaged or returned to the sender, causing shipping delays.
 Check out our guide on proper parcel packaging to avoid causing these issues.

 Failed delivery attempts.
 If a delivery isn’t successful, the driver will not return later that day, but will have to come back the next day for another attempt.
 This delay can be prevented through proactive communication with your customer.
 If they know when their package is going to arrive and it requires someone to sign for it, they can ensure that someone will be home or can create an alternative drop-off plan.

 What if my package was still delayed in transit?

-Sometimes, even if you've taken every possible precaution, transit delays can still happen.
-If you've been tracking the shipment through a TMS like SpeedShip, you can get ahead of the situation and quickly communicate with the impacted customer.
-Tracking your shipments in real time allows you to let the customer know about the issue before they find out on their own, and also potentially send out a replacement package sooner.
+Sometimes, even if you’ve taken every possible precaution, transit delays can still happen.
+If you’ve been tracking the shipment through a TMS like SpeedShip, you can get ahead of the situation and quickly communicate with the impacted customer.
+Tracking your shipments in real time allows you to let the customer know about package delays before they find out on their own, and also potentially send out a replacement package sooner.

 If you need assistance with making a “Plan B” in case of package delays, or any other aspect of your shipping operations, give the dedicated shipping logistics experts at Worldwide Express a call at one of our many locations near you.
 Our decades of experience and relationship with UPS can make all the difference in your business's shipping success.
 Schedule a complimentary, custom shipping consultation today!